informalsystems/hermes/guide/src/pre_requisites.md

 ## Next Steps

-Next, go to the [Setup](./setup.md) section to learn how to build the relayer.
+Next, go to the [Installation](./installation.md) section to learn how to build Hermes.